awestover/enchantedForest/README.md

   flashback: jumpydude tried to murder buchanan but failed "I did this for you!!!"
-  Upon realizing they are the villain, the player sacrifices themselves as the redemption arc final boss: jumpydude (basically palpatine version 6.2)
+  Upon realizing they are the villain, the player sacrifices themselves as the redemption arc final boss: jumpydude (basically palpatine v6.2.0)

 * Npc names
   - Alice